+Modified Leglyout Logland Dun Hido Eight

-Modified Lockout Lockout Run, Hide, Fight Yellow Orange Red Used if there is a potential threat Used if there is a potential threat Used if there is an armed in the community but NOT near in the community near the intruder inside the building. the school. school.
+Modified Lockout Lockout Run, Hide, Fight

+Yellow Orange Red

+Used if there is a potential threat Used if there is a potential threat Used if there is an armed

+in the community but NOT near in the community near the intruder inside the building.

+the school. school.

 An administrator will advise over the intercom that we are going into a modified lockout, code yellow.
 As a teacher, check the halls for students and get any students into your classroom.
 Lock the doors and windows and then continue teaching.
+You will hear "all clear" when the lockout is over.
 An administrator will advise over the intercom that we are going into lockout, code orange.
 As a teacher, check the halls for students and get any students into your classroom.
 Lock doors, cover windows, turn off any lights and have students sit out of sight silently.
+You will hear "all clear" when the lockout is over.
 Any teacher can advise of this over the intercom and should state there is an armed intruder by (classroom the teacher is announcing from), code red.
 As a teacher, determine based on location of announcing room if you should barricade your classroom or evacuate.
-If in the event of an armed intruder, there will be no all clear announcement over the intercom.
-Police will have taken over and will be going room to room to evacuate.
+In the event of an armed intruder, there will be no all-clear announcement over the intercom.
+Police will have taken over and will be going room to

+room to evacuate.